romi1502/genre_classification_ensea_project/README.md

 ## Docker tips

-If you want to edit code in your favorite code editor and make accessible within the docker container, you can mount a path of your computer filesystem within the docker filesystem when launching your container using the `-v`option:
+If you want to edit code in your favorite code editor and make it accessible within the docker container, you can mount a path of your computer filesystem within the docker filesystem when launching your container using the `-v`option:
 ```sh
 docker run -ti --rm --name genre_classification_container -v /my/local/path/:/path/in/docker/container genre_classification_image
 ```
-Then you should be able to access files located on your computer at `/my/local/path/` within the container at path `/path/in/docker/container`
+Then you should be able to access files located on your computer at `/my/local/path/` within the container at path `/path/in/docker/container`.

 You can let run a script within your docker container and check it afterwards: